 If you’re into donuts (or doughnuts…however you spell them), you’ll want to give these Vegan Chocolate Glazed Donuts with Sprinkles a try.
 Just imagine a crispy on the outside, tender on the inside vegan donut, topped with chocolate and sprinkles.
 That’s what today’s recipe is all about.
-If you’re into vegan breakfast, check out my Vegan Chai Muffins, or my Vegan Breakfast Casserole.

 I worked at a place after my first year in college.
 It was an insurance company.
 I did highly important things like filing papers.
 I told you, highly important.

 And each Friday, someone would go out to buy donuts.
 They would return with crispy, creamy, mouthwatering donuts.
 I had a few of them, but it didn’t take me long to realize that I didn’t like the way they made me feel.
 I kind of quit eating donuts after that.
 Something about the combination of the flour and the grease just didn’t sit right with me.